 - other barrier

-When retrieving map features, you will get the type of the map feature and its GPS position (latitude and longitude) in a standard geospatial format (e.g., shapefile, geojson).
+When retrieving map features as a dataset, you will get the type of the map feature and its GPS position (latitude and longitude) in a standard geospatial format (e.g., shapefile, geojson).

 There are two important notes on map features.